Brooke Olzendam: Personal

 A native of Spokane, Washington, Olzendam graduated from Shadle Park High School and then the Edward R. Murrow School of Communications at Washington State University in 2003.
-Her father, Dave Olzendam is a member of the Washington Interscholastic Basketball Coaches Association Hall of Fame, won 430 games in 31 seasons coaching at four high schools in Washington, notably Medical Lake outside of Spokane.
-In 2011, she married Andy Collins, a former college football quarterback at University of Oregon and Occidental College and from Zillah, Washington, a town of 3,000 located in the Yakima Valley, a two-hour drive from Brooke's hometown.
+Her father Dave Olzendam is a member of the Washington Interscholastic Basketball Coaches Association Hall of Fame, who won 430 games in 31 seasons coaching at four high schools in Washington, notably Medical Lake outside of Spokane.
+In 2011, she married Andy Collins, a former college football quarterback at the University of Oregon and Occidental College, and a native of Zillah, Washington, a town of 3,000 located in the Yakima Valley, a two-hour drive from Olzendam's hometown.
 Collins died ten days after their wedding.
-She launched a campaign to raise money for the American Heart Association in honor of her late husband.
+Olzendam launched a campaign to raise money for the American Heart Association in honor of her late husband.